nablang/nablang/doc/nabla/basic-syntax.md

       select a * b
     end

-`for` may also be used in other data types
+`for` may also be used in other struct types

     for Point
       x <- coords.each